-Having demonstrated the utility of this approach in learning forms of chaotic physical systems, we next turn to deriving novel expressions for the mean-field activity of neuron populations.
-The data needed to study the human brain inherently bridges multiple scales, as individual neuronal activity gives rise to synchronized actions that define interacting functional circuits (Fig. \ref{fig:4}a-c).
-Traditional neural mass models represent the average activity of neuron populations by modeling specific phenomena (e.g., excitatory/inhibitory balance in the Wilson-Cowan model \cite{wilson1972}, ion gradient dynamics in excitatory populations in the Larter-Breakspear model \cite{larter1999, breakspear2003}), but lack a direct tie to many biophysical parameters (e.g., neurotransmitters) that are essential in understanding inter-neuron dynamics.
-To overcome this, next-generation neural mass models (NGNMMs) take a different approach, providing an analytical derivation of the mean-field dynamics that retains the biophysical details of individual neurons while also capturing the emergent properties at the population level \cite{montbrio2015, chen2022}.
+Having shown that this approach can learn the dynamics of chaotic physical systems, we next turn to deriving expressions for the mean-field activity of neuron populations.
+In this section the learned equations are reduced-order closure equations for simulated microscopic networks, not equations fit directly to the experimental recordings considered later.
+The data needed to study the human brain spans multiple scales: individual neuronal activity gives rise to synchronized actions that define interacting functional circuits (Fig.~\ref{fig:4}a--c).
+Traditional neural mass models represent the average activity of neuron populations by modeling particular phenomena (e.g., excitatory/inhibitory balance in the Wilson--Cowan model \cite{wilson1972}, ion-gradient dynamics in excitatory populations in the Larter--Breakspear model \cite{larter1999, breakspear2003}), but lack a direct tie to many of the biophysical parameters (e.g., neurotransmitters) needed to understand inter-neuron dynamics.
+Next-generation neural mass models (NGNMMs) address this by providing an analytical derivation of the mean-field dynamics that retains the biophysical details of individual neurons and also captures the emergent properties at the population level \cite{montbrio2015, chen2022}.
 The derivation and its key assumptions are discussed further in the Methods.

-This analytical form of mean-field dynamics offered by NGNMMs provides many advantages over traditional neural mass models.
-First, there is a direct connection between the single neuron parameters and the dynamics of the neural population, a feature that is only available in certain populations of traditional neural masses tuned to be sensitive to these parameters \cite{larter1999, breakspear2003}.
+The analytical form of mean-field dynamics offered by NGNMMs has several advantages over traditional neural mass models.
+First, there is a direct connection between the single-neuron parameters and the dynamics of the neural population, a feature only available in certain populations of traditional neural masses tuned to be sensitive to these parameters \cite{larter1999, breakspear2003}.
 Second, NGNMMs capture \textit{emergent properties} of neural populations that traditional neural masses do not.
-For example, $\beta$-rebound -- where the suppressed activity in the $\beta$ band increases in power after being suppressed (a commonly observed phenomenon in motor cortex studies) -- is observed as a feature of coupled NGNMMs that are built only to oscillate in the $\beta$ band, with no functional constraints that force this activity to occur \cite{coombes2019}.
+For example, $\beta$-rebound, where suppressed activity in the $\beta$ band increases in power after being suppressed (a phenomenon often observed in motor cortex studies), is observed as a feature of coupled NGNMMs that are built only to oscillate in the $\beta$ band, with no functional constraints that force this activity to occur \cite{coombes2019}.